 The Basics of Driving a Class A Motorhome

-- Know your height and weight (fully loaded).
-Write them down on a sticky note and place it on the dash where you can see it.
+Know your height and weight (fully loaded).
+Write them down on a sticky note and place them on the dash where you can see them.
 Better to know you won’t fit under an overpass before you get to it than to find out while you’re stuck under it.

 Another thing that you will realize is that there are a lot of road signs that now apply directly to you as the driver of a large vehicle.
 You will start to pay attention to all those signs you ignore when driving a passenger vehicle.
 Those suggested speed signs for off-ramps and sharp curves you always thought were comically slow will all of a sudden make perfect sense when cruising in your rig.
 You’ll also want to be aware of height and weight restriction signs that may now apply to you when approaching bridges and overpasses.
 A quick glance at that aforementioned sticky note will be quite helpful at times!